USEPA/workshops/lessons/03_tidy_data_in_r.md

 - The [original paper by Hadley Wickham](https://www.jstatsoft.org/article/view/v059i10)
 - The [Tidy Data Vignette](http://tidyr.tidyverse.org/articles/tidy-data.html)
 - Really anything on the [Tidyverse page](https://www.tidyverse.org/)
-- A lot of what is the the [Data Carpentry Ecology Spreadsheet Lesson](https://datacarpentry.org/spreadsheet-ecology-lesson/) is also very relevant.
+- A lot of what is in the [Data Carpentry Ecology Spreadsheet Lesson](https://datacarpentry.org/spreadsheet-ecology-lesson/) is also very relevant.

 Let's now see some of the basic tools for tidying data using the `tidyr` and `dplyr` packages.

 ### Data manipulation with `dplyr`

-There are a lot of different ways to manipulate data in R, but one that is a fairly recent addition and that is part of the core of the Tidyverse is `dplyr`.
+There are a lot of different ways to manipulate data in R, but one that is part of the core of the Tidyverse is `dplyr`.
 In particular, we are going to look at selecting columns, filtering data, adding new columns, grouping data, and summarizing data.

 #### select

-Often we get datasets that have many columns or we might what to re-order those columns.
-We can accomplish both of these with select.
+Often we get datasets that have many columns or columns that need to be re-ordered.
+We can accomplish both of these with `select`.
 Here's a quick example with the `iris` dataset.
 We will also be introducing the concept of the pipe: `%>%` which we will be using going forward.
 Let's look at some code that we can disect.

 ```r